rafaelanastacioalves/fuze-code-challenge/README.md

 - **Unit Tests**: I know how to make Unit Tests, but didn't have time
 - **Pagination Support**
 - **Offline Storage**: I first started doing abstraction to include local storage with Room, I would take more time due to relational data complexity.
+- Pixel perfect views: due to the recent learning of JetPack Compose, it took me more time to learn and implement this new resource so it lacked in some fidelity in design.
+I'm sorry about that.

 ## How to run